ORI299/ORI299/README.md

-- I’m currently working on noeting send me a message if you need help
+- I’m currently not working on anything send me a message if you need help
-- skils PYTHON / JS / HTML / CMD / BATCH FILES / API
+- skils PYTHON / BASIC HTML / BASIC JS /